Skip to main content

 Georgetown Penang.
 Possibly the most eclectic city we’ve ever been to.
 Not only is it a mixture of varying architectural styles, but also food, cultures and traditions as well as languages and religions.
 Malay, Chinese, Indian and Thai people all seem to co-exist here peacefully and without any issues whatsoever.
-I really is fantastic to see.
+It really is fantastic to see.

-The vast majority of people speak English, There’s lots of cool stuff to do, the food is cheap and super tasty and you don’t even need a travel adapter for your gadgets as they have the same power outlets as we do.
+The vast majority of people speak English.
+There’s lots of cool stuff to do, the food is cheap and super tasty and you don’t even need a travel adapter for your gadgets as they have the same power outlets as we do.

 So without further ado, here’s a quick guide to Penang or as we’ve come to call it “South East Asia for beginners”.